 And the glory of the LORD will be revealed” Isaiah 40:3-5

 About 300 years after Isaiah came Malachi (PBUH) who wrote the last book of the Zabur.
-In this last book Malachi (PBUH) elaborates on what Isaiah had said about a coming Preparer.
+In this last book, Malachi (PBUH) elaborates on what Isaiah had said about a coming Preparer.
 He wrote:

 “I will send my messenger, who will prepare the way before me.
 Then suddenly the Lord you are seeking will come to his temple; the messenger of the covenant, whom you desire, will come,” says the LORD Almighty.
 (Malachi 3:1)

 Malachi (PBUH) then closes the entire Zabur with the last paragraph of his book.
-In that last paragraph he again looks to the future and writes:
+In that last paragraph, he again looks to the future and writes:

 “See, I will send the prophet Elijah to you before that great and dreadful day of the LORD comes.
 He will turn the hearts of the parents to their children, and the hearts of the children to their parents; or else I will come and strike the land with total destruction.”
 Malachi 4:5-6

 What did Malachi (PBUH) mean by ‘Elijah’ would come before the great day of the LORD?
 Who was Elijah?
-He was another prophet whom we have not looked at (we cannot look at all prophets of Zabur since it would make this too long but see him in timeline above).
+He was another prophet whom we have not looked at (we cannot look at all prophets of Zabur since it would make this too long but see him in the timeline above).
 Elijah (PBUH) lived around 850 BC.
 He was famous for living in the wilderness and wearing garments of animal hair and eating wild food.
 He probably looked quite peculiar.
 Malachi (PBUH) wrote that in some way The Preparer who comes before the New Covenant will be like Elijah (PBUH).

-Reviewing the Promises of Taurat & Zabur that were still unfulfilled
+Unfulfilled Promises of Taurat & Zabur

 - The Prophet Ibrahim (PBUH) in the Sign of the Sacrifice had declared that on Mount Moriah it ‘will be provided’.
 The Jews were still waiting at the end of Zabur for this ‘providing’ to occur.

 - King Dawud (PBUH) had predicted the coming of the ‘Christ’ or ‘Masih’.
-Through their long history the Israelites wondered what the reign of this ‘Christ’ would look like.
+Through their long history, the Israelites wondered what the reign of this ‘Christ’ would look like.

 - The prophet Isaiah (PBUH) had prophesied that a virgin would give birth to a ‘son’.
-At the close of the Zabur the Jews were still waiting for this remarkable event to happen.
+At the close of the Zabur, the Jews were still waiting for this remarkable event to happen.

 - The Prophet Jeremiah (PBUH) had predicted that a New Covenant, one written in our hearts instead of on tablets, would come one day.